BOOKS & ARTICLES

 One of the challenges with practicing music, especially for young people, is the demand for focus and awareness.
 This needs to be learned too, along with the music!
 Parents & kids will enjoy reading this together.
 Topics: Breathing, mindfulness, focus.

 "A young boy discovers his mind is like a puppy, always wandering away, into the past or the future.
 He sets about learning to train his puppy mind to heel to the present moment.
-Through remembering to breathe, the boy becomes a stronger and more caring master of his puppy mind, keeping it in the present, if only for a moment.
 Includes a link to a discussion guide for parents and teachers."

 by Kira Willey